mrsuman2002/A_modular_Plugin-CodeChat/Thrift/Python_Server/Python_Server_Readme.rst

 Python Server Documentation!
 =============================
+In this directory, we need to install ppackages.
+To install packages run the following command from the current location

+``pip install -U flask-cors``
+``pip install thrift``
+``pip install CodeChat``

+If you are getting errors like ImportError: No module named queue then check your python version using ``python -v``.
+If it is version 2 then try to install python 3 and pip 3.

+If the system is not taking version 3 as a defeault then try running command as ``pip3 install -U flask-cors``
+``pip3 install thrift``
+``pip3 install CodeChat``

+or
+``python3 PythonServer.py``

 To generate py files using thrift, firstly, you need to `Download <http://www.apache.org/dyn/closer.cgi?path=/thrift/0.11.0/thrift-0.11.0.exe>`_  a copy of thrift.
 Secondly, you need to create a thrift file called tutorial.thrift.
 Then you can generate .py code using following command: